Locations:

 At this point, you’ve probably already grabbed about 20 tissues or so.
 That’s fine and good, but Dr. Chaaban also recommends a straight posture.
 That’s right, the best thing to stop a nosebleed is to remain vertical.
 Don’t lay flat or put your head between your legs.

-Next, Dr. Chaaban stresses that you’ll want to lean slightly forward while staying as vertical as possible.
+Next, Dr. Chaaban says that you’ll want to lean slightly forward while staying as vertical as possible.
 Keep your head above your heart while leaning the bottom half of your body forward.
 This is important because it prevents blood from going down your throat.

 Step 3: Pinch your nose gently